dvoraka/architecture-builder/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/87c3fd4174c74af7b7a35f717d6c9afe)](https://www.codacy.com/app/dvoraka/architecture-builder?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=dvoraka/architecture-builder&amp;utm_campaign=Badge_Grade)

 It's an application/project builder from prebuilt structures.
 You can use smaller blocks to build your application dynamically (generate source code and all other stuff).
-There are high-level Java templates for building the whole project.
-For instance, micro-service template is for building new micro-service with known architecture.
-It possible to use your own abstract types with the template or build your own template.
+There are high-level Java modules for building the whole project.
+For instance, micro-service module is for building new micro-service project with known architecture.
+It possible to use your own abstract types with the module or build your own modules/templates.

 Prototype currently works with Java 8 only.